The Virtual Patient Waiting Room: What it is, Why You Need it, and How to Create it

 How to Create a Virtual Waiting Room

-It isn’t difficult to create a virtual waiting room and the same tools that can power the virtual waiting room for in-office visits can also power a virtual waiting room for televisits.
+It isn’t difficult to create a virtual waiting room, the same tools that power electronic pre-registration and ensure patients remember the appointments they have scheduled also power the virtual waiting room for both in-office visits and televisits.
 Here a few strategies medical practices, hospitals, and health systems are using.

-Digital check-in not only allows patients to notify staff they are ready for their appointments, it creates a queue that’s easy to view and manage by medical office staff.
-A robust digital check-in solution makes it more efficient for staff to see which patients have checked in, which patients have not, and how long it’s been since these tasks have been completed (in other words, how long they’ve been waiting).
+Digital patient registration should be initiated with the first appointment reminder, moving the patient registration process, including the collection of payer information, to a pre-appointment activity.
+Digital check-in allows patients to notify staff they are ready for their appointments and allows staff to view and manage a queue of patients for medical providers.
+Digital check-in makes it easier for staff to see which patients have checked in, which patients have not, and how long it’s been since these tasks have been completed (in other words, how long they’ve been waiting).
 Best practice solutions also make it easy for medical office staff to view whether or not a patient has completed their registration forms so they can assist patients who have not completed them.

 2-Way Patient Chat/Messaging